-Internet marketing can play biggest role behind the success of your business.
-You just need to use internet marketing tools by following experts tips and tricks.
+Internet marketing can play the biggest role in the success of your business.
+You just need to use internet marketing tools by following expert tips and tricks.
 But why internet marketing is important, how it will be beneficial for your business and how to get maximum advantages for your business etc. There can be a lot of factors affecting your marketing decisions, be it the nature of your business, budget constraint, or even labor resource.
-In the next few paragraphs, we will take a look at 5 key issues which may affect your marketing strategy.
+In the next few paragraphs, we will take a look at 5 key issues that may affect your marketing strategy.

-For instance, if you own a small cafe, there is obviously no need for you to create a SEO optimized website, with full mobile integrated user interface (UI).
-The return on investment (ROI) will not justify for the effort needed for website maintenance.
-Instead you want to be looking at specific social media accounts for your business.
-Building on the example of the small cafe, an Instagram account will be a good choice as it allows for the creation of visuals, be it the menu of the day, latte art, or even the ambience/decoration of the cafe.
+For instance, if you own a small cafe, there is obviously no need for you to create an SEO optimized website, with a full mobile integrated user interface (UI).
+The return on investment (ROI) will not justify the effort needed for website maintenance.
+Instead, you want to be looking at specific social media accounts for your business.
+Building on the example of the small cafe, an Instagram account will be a good choice as it allows for the creation of visuals, be it the menu of the day, latte art, or even the ambiance/decoration of the cafe.

 A good way is to use the top-down approach, of planning your marketing activities with the allocated budget.
 With online marketing, it is also possible to execute marketing activities with the zero dollar policy.

 The understanding of your business’s target market plays a crucial role in helping you to decide on staying offline or going online.
 Is your business dealing with B2B or B2C marketing?
-In certain cases, certain industry and culture, the idea of B2B marketing is very much based on offline relationship building and word-of-mouth.
-Your target market do not simply visit Google to search for solutions.
-In such case, investing in a simple website, with your company registration license and write ups on your products/services will be good enough to give your corporate clients the impression that you are a legit company.
+In certain cases, in certain industries and cultures, the idea of B2B marketing is very much based on offline relationship building and word-of-mouth.
+Your target market does not simply visit Google to search for solutions.
+In such a case, investing in a simple website, with your company registration license and write-ups on your products/services will be good enough to give your corporate clients the impression that you are a legit company.
 Social media accounts are optional if your business deals strictly with corporate customers.

-For B2C, depending on the characteristics of your target market, online presence can be optional depending on whether are they most active online or offline.
-For instance, if your target market are the older generations, which in comparison, are less tech-savvy, an offline/traditional marketing approach might be more effective.
+For B2C, depending on the characteristics of your target market, an online presence can be optional depending on whether are they most active online or offline.
+For instance, if your target market is the older generations, which in comparison, are less tech-savvy, an offline/traditional marketing approach might be more effective.

-Offline marketing are restricted to the physical location that your business is based in.
-Online marketing however, allow you to reach out to a significantly larger pool of audience, without any geographical constraints.
+Offline marketing is restricted to the physical location that your business is based in.
+Online marketing, however, allows you to reach out to a significantly larger pool of audience, without any geographical constraints.
 You can be marketing to your target market in Asia even when you are physically based in the US.
 This flexibility is extremely useful especially if your business provides service as a product.

 In today’s context, when we first hear of a business, the first instinct is to look it up online to learn more about it.
 If your business does not have any website or social media accounts, you will be put at a disadvantage to other competitors who do.

-In conclusion, following the development of IoT and technology, consumers expectations are also changing.
-There is a need for businesses to assess the minimal online presence required of them, to keep up and stay ahead of competition.
+In conclusion, following the development of IoT and technology, consumers’ expectations are also changing.
+There is a need for businesses to assess the minimal online presence required of them, to keep up and stay ahead of the competition.